2026 Governor’s Heritage Preservation Honor Awards Announced by Arizona State Historic Preservation Office and Arizona Preservation Foundation

 • Tucson Heritage Video Series

-The highest honor presented through the program, the James W. Garrison Heritage Award, will be announced on May 30.
+The highest honor presented through the program, the James W. Garrison Heritage Award, was awarded to the Abuelas Project.
 Named in honor of former State Historic Preservation Officer James W. Garrison, the award is selected by the Office of the Governor from among the year’s award recipients.

 “The Governor’s Heritage Preservation Honor Awards recognize the remarkable efforts of volunteers, professionals, nonprofits, government agencies, and community advocates who work tirelessly to preserve Arizona’s heritage,” said Jim McPherson, President of the Arizona Preservation Foundation Board of Directors.
 “Their accomplishments demonstrate that preservation is not only about protecting historic places.
 It is about investing in vibrant communities, education, and Arizona’s shared future.”

-The awards will be presented during a public ceremony on Saturday, May 30, 2026, at the Arizona Baseball Museum, located within the historic 1939 Lehi Auditorium on the Mesa Historical Museum campus, 2345 N. Horne, Mesa.
+The awards were presented during a public ceremony on Saturday, May 30, 2026, at the Arizona Baseball Museum, located within the historic 1939 Lehi Auditorium on the Mesa Historical Museum campus, 2345 N. Horne, Mesa.
 Opened in early 2026, the museum is Arizona’s first permanent museum dedicated to the history of baseball in the state.
-A reception will begin at 5 p.m., followed by the awards ceremony at 6 p.m.
+A reception began at 5 p.m., followed by the awards ceremony at 6 p.m.
 RSVP to Connie Gutierrez at connie@mcsource.net or 480-990-1887.

 For information about the Arizona State Historic Preservation Office, visit azstateparks.com/SHPO.
 For more information about the Arizona Preservation Foundation and past award recipients, visit azpreservation.org.